jack-fitzgerald/equivtest/README.md

 install_github("jack-fitzgerald/equivtest")
 ```

-Please cite the paper underlying this package:
+Please cite the paper underlying this package: <br/>
-Fitzgerald, J. (2024).
+Fitzgerald, Jack (2024).
 "The Need for Equivalence Testing in Economics". <i>Institute for Replication Discussion Paper Series</i>, No. 125. https://hdl.handle.net/10419/296190.